Friday Night Videos: Celebrity hosts

-Timeslot change, new edition of show added: Saturday Morning Videos
+Timeslot change and Saturday Morning Videos

-On June 12, 1987, the show was cut from 90 minutes to an hour, and its starting time was moved back from 12:30 a.m./ET to 1:30 a.m., as a result of Late Night with David Letterman, which had previously only aired Monday-Thursday nights (Tuesday-Friday mornings) at 12:30 a.m. and had become a major ratings hit by that point, adding a Friday night (Saturday morning) broadcast.
+On June 12, 1987, the show was cut from 90 minutes to an hour, and its starting time was moved back from 12:30 a.m.
+ET/PT (11:30 p.m.
+CT/MT) to 1:30/12:30, as a result of the network's decision to add a Friday night (Saturday morning) broadcast of Late Night with David Letterman.
+The Letterman show, which had previously only aired Monday-Thursday nights (Tuesday-Friday mornings) at 12:30/11:30, had become a major ratings hit by that point.

 In early 1990, NBC sporadically ran a Saturday morning edition of FNV for viewers who missed the show hours earlier because of its late-night timeslot.
-These episodes, however, were usually not repeats of the new episode that just aired earlier in the AM but instead tended to be a compilation of past guest hosts.
+These episodes, however, were usually not repeats of the new episode that just aired the night before, instead tending to be a compilation of past guest hosts.
 That fall, the network premiered a clone show on the Saturday morning lineup named Saturday Morning Videos, which followed Saved by the Bell and was basically a campier version of FNV that targeted the lead-in teenage audience.
 It was canceled in 1992.

 In late 1990, much like what was occurring gradually on MTV, FNV began to move away from an all-video format.
 This occurred probably because the novelty of the video fad had begun to wear off and the preferences of FNV's target audience of teens and young adults moved at the same time toward newer, more aggressive genres such as grunge, hardcore rap, and what became indie rock.
 These were forms that NBC was reluctant to put on FNV broadcasts due to perceived lack of commercial appeal (i.e., except for grunge, little or no radio airplay) and potential obscenity issues in the videos.
 Regular bumper segments were added instead, featuring various comedians.
 Those grew to the point that some years later, such material would overtake the final iteration of the program (see below).

 In 1991, live in-studio musical performances, again to emulate an MTV trend of the time (e.g., Unplugged), were added.
-On April 5, Tom Kenny, a then-unknown comedian who would gain fame through voice acting, most notably as SpongeBob SquarePants, became the regular on-screen host, joined by longtime New York R&B deejay Frankie Crocker, who hosted his own feature, "Frankie Crocker's Journal", which highlighted important dates in music history.
-Crocker later became the host, followed by Darryl M. Bell and eventually Tonight Show Band leader Branford Marsalis in 1993.
+On April 12, Tom Kenny, a then-unknown comedian who would gain fame through voice acting (most notably as the titular character on SpongeBob SquarePants), became the regular on-screen host, joined by longtime New York radio personality Frankie Crocker, who hosted his own feature, "Frankie Crocker's Journal", which highlighted important dates in music history.
+Crocker later became the host, followed by Darryl M. Bell (then on NBC's A Different World) and eventually Tonight Show band leader Branford Marsalis in 1993.